Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ![Selecting Error Type](../assets/images/part-5/ImporterSlectingErrorType.png)

 When trying to load a sheet and the error and measurement unit come from a column, they are checked for consistency.
-If the data in the excel columns are of different dimensions, the data cannot be imoprted.
+If the data in the excel columns are of different dimensions, the data cannot be imported.

 ## The NaN indicator

-There exists the possibility that a specific number (eg 99999) is being used in the data as an equivalent of NaN.
+There exists the possibility that a specific number (e.g. 99999) is being used in the data as an equivalent of NaN.
 In this case the menu on the left bottom of the window gives the user the possibility to configure the importer's response to such values.
 On the input field "NaN indicator" the user can specify the value that should be identified as NaN.
 This value has to be a **numeric** value - it cannot be ab alphanumeric string.
 Next the dropdown menu underneath specifies if the user wants to ignore the whole row where the NaN value is situated ("Ignore the row"), or if upon finding a NaN value in the data that is to be imported the user wants to prevent the import with an error.
 In the second case ("Prevent the import") , if a NaN value is found, when clicking "Load sheet" there will be a pop -up that will inform the user of the existence of a NaN value, prompting him to clean up his data and preventing him from importing.

 ## Saving the configuration